rjsmith1999/IMMERSE/_pages/log.md

 * **Wednesday**:
   - Awaiting more logs from test
   - Expermimenting with hybrid scrubber on mpsoc
+  - Got logs back. seems to still be working good

 ### Week 15: Aug 25 - Aug 27, 2021
 * **Goals**: